oasci/pitt-biosc1630-2023f/book/assignments/presentation/rubric.md

 (assignment:presentation:rubric)=
 # Presentation rubric

-This rubric is how student presentations will be evaluated by the instructor.
+This rubric is how the instructor will evaluate student presentations.
 Each criterion has four ratings:

 - **Satisfactory:**